projectriff-archive/domino/README.md

 - installs Istio, Knative and riff (optional)
 - prepares the default namespace for GCR push
 - creates and tests JavaScript and Java functions
-- creates functioons, channels and subscriptions for "Hello 49" test
+- creates functions, channels and subscriptions for "Hello 49" test
 - cleans up the namespace
 - uninstalls Istio, Knative and riff (optional)